Filipe Cândido: Early years

 After retiring at UD Sousense in 2013, Cândido immediately became manager of the third division side.
-After a spell with the under-19s of F.C.
+Following a spell with the under-19s of F.C.
 Paços de Ferreira, he returned to the senior game on 11 November 2016 as manager of former club Salgueiros.
-He won seven of his 16 fixtures in charge, resigning the following 3 April due to disputes with the board.
+He won seven of his 16 fixtures in charge, resigning in April 2017 due to disputes with the board.

 On 25 December 2018, Cândido resumed his career with U.D.
 Leiria, still in division three.
 After winning their group, they lost in the play-off semi-finals to U.D.
 Vilafranquense in a penalty shootout.
 He quit on 29 January 2020, due to over four months of unpaid wages.

 Cândido was given his first professional league managerial job on 20 May 2020, succeeding Vasco Seabra on a two-year deal with C.D.
 Mafra of the second tier.
 He resigned the following 14 April, after a run of four defeats put the team in 10th place after a good start to the season.